Cornerstone-OnDemand/modelkit/docs/examples/tf_hub.md

 # Create an asset

-Once we have test our model, we may want push and use it as an versioned asset
+Once we have tested our model, we may want push and use it as an versioned asset

-`./bin/cli.py assets new /tmp/use my_assets/use`
+`modelkit assets new /tmp/use my_assets/use`

 and then we can remove `asset_path` and add our `asset` name to our `TensorflowModel`